 Provide up to $5,500 of student loan eligibility for dependent students.

-Are available to students and families regardless of income level.
+Unsubsidized Loans are available to students and families regardless of income level.

 Are available to students enrolled on at least a half-time basis.